-Oral presentations require an abstract submission by 14 March 2014 for consideration for inclusion in the formal program.
+Oral presentations require an abstract submission by 24 March 2014 for consideration for inclusion in the formal program.
+Abstracts received after that date will be considered only if there is room in the schedule.
 This requirement is necessary to allow publication of the conference schedule shortly after that date.
-Oral presentation abstracts submitted after the March 14th deadline may or may not be accommodated, subject to available time in the schedule.
-Poster abstracts submissions by 18 March are encouraged to reserve adequate display space; posters will be accepted at the conference subject to available display space.
+Oral presentation abstracts submitted after the March 24th deadline may or may not be accommodated, subject to available time in the schedule.
+Poster abstracts submissions by 24 March are encouraged to reserve adequate display space; posters will be accepted at the conference subject to available display space.
 Display boards will accommodate posters up to 3 x 5 ft in size.

-The conference itself will be held in the Alumni Hall and Solarium at the Indiana Memorial Union on the campus of Indiana University, Bloomington, Indiana.
+The conference itself will be held in the Alumni Hall and Solarium on the first floor of the Indiana Memorial Union on the campus of Indiana University, Bloomington, Indiana.
 Floor maps of the Indiana Memorial Union are available here.

-Outdoor complimenary parking is available for overnight guests of the conference hotel.
+Outdoor complimentary parking is available for overnight guests of the conference hotel.
 Discounted parking (cash only) for day visitors is available with validation.

 Arrangements have been made with the Biddle Hotel for a reduced Group rate for PTC attendees.
 The Biddle Hotel is located in the Indiana Memorial Union.
-A block of rooms will be set aside for PTC attendees, but rooms not reserved by 14 March 2014 will be released.
-Reservation details will be released soon.
+A block of rooms will be set aside for PTC attendees, but rooms not reserved by 13 March 2014 will be released.
+After that date, the hotel will honor the conference room rate, but only if rooms are available.
 PTC attendees are responsible for making and paying for their own accommodations as required.
 They are free to make their arrangements anywhere of their choosing.
 Reservations can be make online at http://imu.indiana.edu/hotel/.
 Click on the Reserve online button.
 Enter the Group Code PTC14 to receive the conference rate.